- When will the streetcar project be completed and ready for revenue service?

 - When will the final design be completed?

 - When will utility relocation work begin?

-The streetcar construction is anticipated to be completed in the first quarter of 2022, with revenue service starting in third quarter of 2022.
+The streetcar construction is anticipated to be completed in the second quarter of 2022, with revenue service starting in fourth quarter of 2022.

 The streetcar would run within existing traffic lanes and would extend from 1st Street on the north to 11th Street on the south.
 The streetcar would run along 1st Street, Broadway, 11th Street, Figueroa Street, 7th Street, and Hill Street.
 Additionally, there is an option to include an extension along Grand Avenue.

 At this time, ridership modeling estimates approximately 4,200 to 5,900 riders per day in 2020, depending on the alignment selected and average traveling speed of the streetcar.
 Ridership is forecasted to grow between 5,400 and 7,800 riders a day by 2040.

 The City engaged in a speed improvement analysis that identified a number of bottlenecks in the streetcar alignment(s), and strategies to resolve them.
 At this time, based on the traffic modeling speed study simulation, the streetcar is anticipated to travel at approximately 6 MPH during the PM peak, and faster at all other times of day when traffic congestion is less severe.